kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 scopedsort started out as a vscode extension to sort nested lists.
 I had a variety of markdown lists that I wanted to sort, but none of the sorters took indentation into consideration.
-That is how the name "scopedsort" arose.

 I realized the project could be helpful as a npm package, so I abstracted the functionality into npm, and then a command line tool, and lastly a website.

-It has evolved into something much more than merely just a "scoped sorter", but the name will stay.
+It has evolved into something much more than merely just a "scoped sorter", but too late to change the name.

-scopedsort's language of choice is JavaScript.
-It is a slower language, but since this project is implemented on vscode, a website and the command line, it's easiest to just use JavaScript.
+scopedsort is written in JavaScript.
+It is a slower language, but since this project in so many places, it's easier to just use JavaScript.
 There is WebAssembly and I could possibly embed a command line tool into the vscode extension, but it's not worth the hassle.

-As for speed, it is obviously slower than the unix sort command, and possibly more than other options.
+As for speed, it is obviously slower than the unix sort command, and probably more than other options.
 Speed is not the ultimate goal for this project, but I do take it into consideration.